 I watched 70 movies in 2015.
 Too bad, because that's 30 movies less than in 2014.

-My personal favorites of 2015 are:
+My personal favourites of 2015 are:

-The favorite ones of 2015:
+The favourite ones of 2015:

 This year I visited the Netherlands; I realized that this is probably the place where I want to live and work.